hoomand/vim/README.md

  git submodule update
 ```

-In future, if you like to update your submodules [anything in bundle/ and pathogenStuff/], you can run:
+In future, if you like to update your submodules [anything in bundle/], you can run:

 ```bash
 git submodule foreach git pull origin master